cdonohue/react-space-observer/README.md

 </SpaceObserver>
 ```

 As the component's geometry changes, the `width` is reported back and we are given a chance to conditionally render.
-Above we changed the background color from red to blue.
+Above, we changed the background color from red to blue.

 ### How does it work?